williampruden/carpentr/README.md

-# PaTables
+# Carpentr
 Can't find an easy way to organize your table data without sacrificing all the design?
 Neither could we.
-Introducing PaTables, a react render prop library that empowers you to handle the look and feel while we take care of the rest.
-PaTables is small performant library that fits nicely into any react project.
+Introducing Carpentr, a react render prop library that empowers you to handle the look and feel while we take care of the rest.
+Carpentr is small performant library that fits nicely into any react project.

 ## Docs
 * [The Install](#the-install)